govuk-one-login/ipv-core-back/local-running/README.md

 You need to have the core-front and stubs repos checked out and on the same level as the core-back repo.

-Core-front needs a very minor code change to make things stable.
-It's on a branch called "local-running".
-Pull it before spinning things up.

 You'll need to update some config for your env.
 This is mostly to set up parameters for new connections for core to the locally running CRIs.
 Also a parameter to configure the orch-stubs expected redirect URL.
 We also need to stop the event source mapping that feeds the process-async-cri-credential lambda.
 This is to allow the local deployment to read